mefranklin6/ExtronDatabaseConnector/README.md

 https://github.com/mefranklin6/ExtronDatabaseConnector

+## FUTURE
+### This repository is scheduled for archive.
+The plan is to make another repository that is:

+1. Vendor Agnostic.
+The base services can handle anything that can work with the REST API or connect through TCP sockets.
+This should cover most control processors.
+I plan on having instructions that are control system specific on how to interact with the server.

+2. Server side code re-written as Go (golang) microservices.
+You can find the development REST server in a dev branch now.
+This will increase the capacity of existing servers, increase speed, and add horiziontal scalibility.

 ## Architecture for Extron Control Script Processors
 - Extron control processors send REST-like API calls to a proxy web server
 - Proxy server converts GET or POST commands from the processors into SQL SELECT/INSERT commands